How to get the most from your Google Ad Grants account

 - Ensure your landing page contains your targeted keywords

-As part of your Google Grant guidelines, you should be operating a minimum of two ads per ad group, however, best practice dictates that you should really be running 3-4 ads at any given time, each with different messaging.
+As part of your Google Grant guidelines, you should be operating a minimum of two ads per ad group.
+However, best practice dictates that you should really be running 3-4 ads, each with different messaging.
 This allows you to identify what resonates best with your audience.
 Remember, some ads may have a lower click-through rate, but a higher conversion rate.
 Let ads run for a decent number of impressions (say 1,000 or more) or a week before deciding to pause.

 How will you make the most of your Google Grant?